aws/aws-sdk-rails/sample-app/README.md

 ### Setup

-This is configured in `config/initializers/instrument_aws_sdk.rb`.
+This is configured in `config/initializers/notifications.rb`.
 See the `aws-sdk-rails` README.

-`UsersController#index` captures any AWS SDK notification with:

 ```ruby
 ActiveSupport::Notifications.subscribe(/[.]aws/) do |name, start, finish, id, _payload|